YangChiayin/Classroom-Inventory-App/README.md

 ## Overview

 This application is designed to maintain an inventory of classrooms at Conestoga College.
 It allows users to **add, update, and filter classroom information**, including room number, capacity, available equipment, and accessibility.
-The application is built using **C# with a WinForms interface** and incorporates a class library for data storage and file I/O operations [1].
+The application uses **C# with a WinForms interface** and incorporates a class library for data storage and file I/O operations

 ## Key Features